 Tales to laugh at, tales to wonder at

-Far from being for little children (although he does tell for children, too), these deep and powerful tales offer unforgettable listening for adults.
+Far from being for little children (although he has many stories for children, too), these deep and powerful tales offer unforgettable listening for adults.

 If you like theatre, you’ll definitely love storytelling.
 It combines the intensity of a play by a solo performer with the intimacy of a one-to-one conversation.